What is a Security Deposit for Reservation Platforms Excluding Airbnb?

 Frequently Asked Questions

-Is a security deposit mandatory?
+Is a security deposit always required?

 Do you want to contact us?